Skip to main content

 Your life is changing.
 Your documents should too.

-Divorce ends a marriage, but it doesn't automatically remove your ex-spouse from your financial life.
-They may still be named as your beneficiary, your trustee, your healthcare proxy, or the person authorized to manage your finances if you're incapacitated.
+Divorce ends a marriage.
+It does not reliably remove your ex-spouse from your financial life.
+They may still be named as your beneficiary, your trustee, your healthcare proxy, or the person authorized to manage your money if you are incapacitated — and the paperwork will be honored as written.

 What you need to know